Discovering the Compositional Structure of Vector Representations with Role Learning Networks: Appendix

 The algorithm below characterizes our post-hoc interpretation of which roles the Role Learner will assign to elements of the input to the SCAN model.
 This algorithm was created by hand based on an analysis of the Role Learner's outputs for the elements of the SCAN training set.
-The algorithm works equally well on examples in the training set and the test set; on both datasets, it exactly matches the roles chosen by the Role Learner for 98.7\% of sequences (20,642 out of 20,910).\footnote{This figure of 98.7\% is so constant across datasets presumably because the synthetic nature of the SCAN dataset means that any reasonably-sized sample from it will be similarly representative of the entire dataset.}
+The algorithm works equally well on examples in the training set and the test set; on both datasets, it exactly matches the roles chosen by the Role Learner for 98.7\% of sequences (20,642 out of 20,910).

-\subsubsection{A role-assignment algorithm implicitly learned by the SCAN seq2seq encoder}
+\subsection{A role-assignment algorithm implicitly learned by the SCAN seq2seq encoder}

 The input sequences have three basic types that are relevant to determining the role assignment: sequences that contain \textit{and} (e.g., \textit{jump around left and walk thrice}), sequences that contain \textit{after} (e.g., \textit{jump around left after walk thrice}), and sequences without \textit{and} or \textit{after} (e.g., \textit{turn opposite right thrice}).
 Within commands containing \textit{and} or \textit{after}, it is convenient to break the command down into the command before the connecting word and the command after it; for example, in the command \textit{jump around left after walk thrice}, these two components would be \textit{jump around left} and \textit{walk thrice}.